atbcb/usab-uswds/_ada-guides/chapter-2-new-construction.md

 **Access for Approach, Entry, and Exit**

 ![Doorway to office illustrates access for approach, entry, and exit to employee work area.
-Figure notes: Wheelchair space (30" x 48" min.) in the work area Accessible entry door/ gate (including maneuvering clearances on the exterior) Connecting accessible route and accessible means of egress Wiring must be designed to allow later installation of
+Figure notes: Wheelchair space (30 inches by 48 inches minimum) in the work area Accessible entry door/ gate (including maneuvering clearances on the exterior) Connecting accessible route and accessible means of egress Wiring must be designed to allow later installation of